 Billy Crystal Finds Fun In Growing Old (But Still Can't Find His Keys)

 Billy Crystal isn't happy about turning 65, but at least he's finding a way to laugh about it.
-His new memoir — Still Foolin' 'Em: Where I've Been, Where I'm Going, and Where the Hell Are My Keys? — is on the best-seller list, and he'll be back on Broadway in November.
+His memoir — Still Foolin' 'Em: Where I've Been, Where I'm Going, and Where the Hell Are My Keys? — is on the best-seller list.

 Crystal got his start in standup comedy, and in 1977 he landed a leading role in the sitcom Soap — playing one of the first openly gay characters on TV.
 In 1984 he joined the cast of Saturday Night Live and went on to star in the films When Harry Met Sally, City Slickers and Analyze This.
 He's hosted the Oscars more times than anyone except Bob Hope.
 In 2007 he received the Mark Twain Prize for American Humor.
-His autobiographical one-man show700 Sundays won a Tony in 2005 and reopens on Broadway in November.
+His autobiographical one-man show700 Sundays won a Tony in 2005 and reopened on Broadway earlier this month.

 Interview Highlights